mpv-player/mpv/DOCS/man/options.rst

     if you want to force a different audio profile (e.g. with PulseAudio), or to set your own application name when using libmpv.

+``--audio-set-media-role=<yes|no>``
+    If enabled, mpv will set the appropriate media role on supported audio servers to indicate whether mpv is playing a video or an audio-only file.
+    This is disabled by default since per media role volumes have often caused unexpected and confusing behavior.

+    Default: no.

 ``--audio-buffer=<seconds>``
     Set the audio output minimum buffer.
 The audio device might actually create a larger buffer if it pleases.
 If the device creates a smaller buffer,